~/writing open bulkyard.md

 I want to share something that bit me during development, because it’ll probably bite you too if you reach for the same tooling.

-When I started working on bulkyard, the obvious path for Bulk API 2.0 operations in a TypeScript SF CLI plugin is conn.bulk2.query() from @salesforce/core’s Connection class (which wraps jsforce under the hood).
+When I started working on bulkyard, the obvious path for Bulk API 2.0 operations in a TypeScript SF CLI plugin was conn.bulk2.query() from @salesforce/core’s Connection class (which wraps jsforce under the hood).
 The API looks clean:

-// The first approach — looks fine, isn't
+// The first approach: looks fine, isn't

 const queryResult = await conn.bulk2.query(soqlQuery);